jairodre/pm1xx_datalogger/README.md

 # Data logger and plotter for pm1xx powermeter

 Python script to adquire data from pm1xx powermeters.
-Tested on windows with python3.13.
+Tested on Windows with python3.13.

 Packages needed (may be missing someones): ` python3.13.exe -m pip install -U pyvisa pyvisa-py pyserial pyusb libusb-package matplotlib`